-2. The ESTATE is entitled to conduct independent DNA/HIV testing in order to adequately challenge the reliability and accuracy of Defendants’ methodology, analysis, reliability of the laboratory and technicians involved in the testing, reports authored, prepared, issued and presented to the Court by Defendants, equipment, and methods selected and controlled by Defendants.
+2. The ESTATE is entitled to conduct independent DNA/HIV testing to adequately challenge the reliability and accuracy of Defendants’ methodology, analysis, reliability of the laboratory and technicians involved in the testing, reports authored, prepared, issued, and presented to the Court by Defendants, equipment, and methods selected and controlled by Defendants.

 3. The DNA/ HIV testing on TOMMY’s PRESERVED TISSUE.
-As in a magnitude of other cases, would be a way of finally excluding TOMMY non-stop accrual of continuing wrongful charges.
-And continuing wrongful convictions through until Defendants’ wrongful allegations of Death-By-AIDS charges against TOMMY on September 01st,2013.
+As in a magnitude of other cases, it would be a way of finally excluding TOMMY’s non-stop accrual of continuing wrongful charges, and continuing wrongful convictions until the Defendants’ wrongful allegations of Death-By-AIDS charges against TOMMY on September 01st,2013.

 CLICK BELOW TO READ THE FULL DOCUMENTS